 Fragile items must be immobilized with foam liners.

+If there is a delivery failure involving a tube sent as a secure transaction:

+The Pharmacy, Administrative Coordinator, and Facilities Management must be notified.

+Once retrieved, the tube will be hand-delivered to the Pharmacy.

+The pharmacist will cancel the secure transaction when the drug is in his/her possession, documented, and verified.

 Laboratory Specimens Transport Procedure (applicable to all tube systems unless otherwise noted)

 All specimens sent through the pneumatic tube system must be in a sealed leak proof biohazard specimen bag and padded to prevent breakage/spillage.
+Any container made of glass must have appropriate padding to prevent breakage.

+Lab Specific Items ALLOWED to be sent